CrisTrejo/CrisTrejo/README.md

-- 🌱 I’m currently learning typescript and AWS
+- 🌱 I’m currently learning typescript and PHP

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to PERN stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces